suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 	- 	Learn how to enable webhooks on vManage and write API route to consume the data sent from vManage to webhook server.

-Now let's start with 1st use case and learn how to use Device and Monitoring APIs
+Now let's start with usecase-1 and learn how to use Device and Monitoring APIs

 #	Usecase-1: Device and Monitoring APIs